viet34tqc/notebook/interview.md

 <https://indepth.dev/posts/1498/101-javascript-critical-rendering-path>
 <https://web.dev/learn-web-vitals/>

-- Time to first byte (TTFB): the time it takes the browsers to start receiving a data (images, fonts, js, css...) after requesting data from server: HTTP request time + Process request time + HTTP response time.
 - Critical Rendering Path: <https://indepth.dev/posts/1498/101-javascript-critical-rendering-path> is the sequences of steps of: convert the HTML, CSS, and JavaScript (images are not considered as critical resource) into pixels on the screen
 - DOMContentLoaded: the time for loading HTML before starting to load the content.
 The event does not wait for images, subframes or even stylesheets to be completely loaded.
 The only target is for the Document to be loaded
 - Load: when all the resources are loaded ( resources are parsed and get acknowledged off before DOMContentLoaded)
+- Speed Index: shows how quickly the contents of a page are visibly populated.
+- Time to first byte (TTFB): the time it takes the browsers to start receiving the first byte of a request.
 - First Contentful Paint(FCP): the moment when the first element from the DOM appears in the users' browser.
-- Speed Index: shows how quickly the contents of a page are visibly populated.
-- LCP (Largest Contentful Paint): LCP measures the time from when the user initiates loading the page until the largest image or text block is rendered within the viewport.
+- Largest Contentful Paint (LCP): the time when the largest content element in the viewport becomes visible.
+It can be used to determine when the main content of the page has finished rendering on the screen.
-- Time To (fully) Interactive(TTI): the amount of time it takes for the page to be fully interactive.
+- Time To (fully) Interactive (TTI): the amount of time it takes for the page to be fully interactive.
+Users might expect this is the same time as LCP, but this can be different.
+If TTI and LCP differ, users might assume the website is broken.
 - First Input Delay (FID): the time from when a user first interacts with a page to the time when the browser is actually able to respond to that interaction.
-- Total blocking time (TTB) = First contentful paint (FCT) + Time to interactive (TTI)
-- Total Blocking Time: total amount of time between First Contentful Paint (FCP) and Time to Interactive (TTI) where the main thread was blocked for long enough to prevent input responsiveness.
+- Total Blocking Time (TTB): total amount of time between First Contentful Paint (FCP) and Time to Interactive (TTI) where the main thread was blocked for long enough to prevent input responsiveness.
-- Largest Contentful Paint (2.5s): the time when the largest content element in the viewport becomes visible.
-It can be used to determine when the main content of the page has finished rendering on the screen.

 ## Obtimize speed: